Marriage under the best of circumstances is not easy. It requires dedication,

 agreement addresses children, finances, and for others infidelity and

-and effective vehicle.
+this healing and effective vehicle.
 I can help you too!

 So what is a postnuptial agreement?